Code-4-Community/learning-resources/docs/lesson-plans/week-1.md

 trash, spam, archive, or wherever else.

-During this time, we'll be teaching and providing demonstrations for a Java backend using a Vert.x framework and Typescript frontend using a React framework with a PostgreSQL database.
+During this time, we'll be teaching and providing demonstrations for a Java backend using a Vert.x framework (a dependency which handles setting up a lot of boilerplate stuff, or stuff which is commonly set up the same way) and Typescript frontend using a React framework with a PostgreSQL database.

+>Note: in the Important Links section of this document, we're providing access to the learning resources webpage
+>which contains our 'Jumpstart Dictionary'.
+If you come across any terminology not explained here, be sure to check
+>that out!

 The frontend will use packages such as [Material-UI](https://material-ui.com/) for UI components, [Jest](https://jestjs.io/) for testing the frontend,